asharma163/React_Udemy/README.md

 Never manipulate the state directly as in `this.state.whatever = newVal;` else use this.setState() built-in react method.
 Call this elsewhere but the constructor. setState() is more like requesting that giving a command for a change,  React may re-render one / multiple components which have changed depending on when it is suitable.

+All the instance methods should be called with this keyword as in `this.methodName`

+Also rememeber to bind the instance methods.
+In the constructor have the following line of code.
+`this.methodName = this.methodName.bind(this)`